chaingraph/chaingraph-engine/README.md

 1. The ability for blockchain events to trigger new transactions, as well as other side effects outside of the blockchain.
 1. The blockchain as the single source of truth for all application state.

-ChainGraph leverages rxDemux to filter and stream data from the blockchain nodes to the database fillers (indexers) and event handlers.
+ChainGraph leverages this pattern to filter and stream data from the blockchain nodes to the database fillers (indexers) and event handlers.

 ## Why GraphQL